OpenDriveLab/DriveLM/README.md

 1️⃣ Keyframe selection.
 Given all frames in one clip, the annotator selects the keyframes that need annotation.
 The criterion is that those frames should involve changes in ego-vehicle movement status (lane changes, sudden stops, start after a stop, etc.).

 2️⃣ Key objects selection.
 Given keyframes, the annotator needs to pick up key objects in the six surrounding images.
-The criterion is that those objects should be able to affect the action of the ego-vehicle (traffic signals, pedestrians crossing the road, other vehicles that move in the direction of the ego-vehicle, etc.).
+The criterion is that those objects should be able to affect the action of the ego vehicle (traffic signals, pedestrians crossing the road, other vehicles that move in the direction of the ego vehicle, etc.).

 3️⃣ Question and answer annotation.
 Given those key objects, we automatically generate questions regarding single or multiple objects about perception, prediction, and planning.
 More details can be found in our demo data.